CGamesPlay/hterminal/README.md

 **General REPL interface**

+- Easily copy command output to the clipboard.
+- Hide the output from an individual command.
+- *Planned* - Review what the alternate screen was showing previously.
-- Method to show command, output, exit status, run time, and a throbber.
+- *Planned* - Show run time and throbber.
-- Method to save alternate screen contents and review it.

 **File management**